sosukek777/STAT-28000/README.md

-# STAT-28000
+# Optimization algorithms
-Codes that I developed in STAT 28000 Optimization
+Codes that I developed for optimization class